Our ÖkoFEN products at a glance.

-ÖkoFEN is a specialist in pellet boilers and one of the leading suppliers of different solutions for various application areas based on renewable energy sources.
-From economical and convenient pellet heating systems through to space-saving pellet tanks.
-Whether it be for family homes, municipalities or industry, you’ve found the right address for everything to do with heating with wood pellets!
+ÖkoFEN is a specialist for green heating and one of the leading suppliers of different solutions for various application areas based on renewable energy sources.
+From economical and convenient pellet heating systems through to space-saving pellet tanks and heat pumps.
+Whether it be for family homes, municipalities or industry, you’ve found the right address for sustainable heating!

-ÖkoFEN is not only a specialist in pellet boilers, but also a supplier of space-saving, cost-effective, simple solutions for storing pellets.
-It has storage tanks suitable for all space and pellet requirements.
+ÖkoFEN is not only a specialist for real green heat, but also provides space-saving, cost-effective and simple solutions for storing pellets.
+We offer storage tanks suitable for all space and pellet requirements.

 Find out more here.

-Here you'll find the most frequently asked questions (& answers) about heating with pellets.
+Here you'll find the most frequently asked questions (& answers) about heating with pellets or heat pump.

-Would you like a quick overview of heating with pellets?
+Would you like a quick overview of heating sustainably?
 Or do you need well-founded answers for your sales pitch?
 You’ll always find what you’re looking for in our FAQs.

 Questions and answers on the subject of pellets